amkimian/datahub_js/docs/ElementApi.md

 <a name="addElement"></a>
 # **addElement**
-> addElement(userId, dataSet, release, body, opts)
+> GeneralStatus addElement(userId, dataSet, release, body, opts)

 Create a new open element